-Aseem Prakash secured B.A.
-(Hons) in Economics from St. Stephen's College, University of Delhi in 1986 and MBA from the Indian Institute of Management, Ahmedabad in 1988.
-Then, he worked as a manager in the marketing department of Procter and Gamble, India (1989-1992).
-He received a Joint Ph.D. from the Department of Political Science and the School of Public and Environmental Affairs (SPEA), Indiana University, Bloomington, he joined the faculty of the School of Business, The George Washington University.
+Professor Prakash studies environmental policy, climate governance, NGOs and nonprofits, and voluntary/private regulation.
+He secured B.A.
+(Hons) in Economics from St. Stephen's College, University of Delhi and MBA from the Indian Institute of Management, Ahmedabad.
+Then, he worked as a manager in the marketing department of Procter and Gamble, India.
+After completing a Joint Ph.D. from the Department of Political Science and the School of Public and Environmental Affairs (SPEA), Indiana University, Bloomington, he joined the faculty of the School of Business at The George Washington University.
 Since 2002, he has served on the faculty of the Department of Political Science at University of Washington, Seattle.